Fábio Carille: Corinthians return

 On 7 December 2018, Carille was announced as head coach back at former side Corinthians for the ensuing campaign.
 He won the 2019 Campeonato Paulista with Timão, but was dismissed on 3 November 2019, after a 4–1 loss to Flamengo.

 Al-Ittihad

 On 17 February 2020, Carille was appointed as the head coach of the Saudi club, Al-Ittihad.
 He was sacked on 23 August of the following year, after losing the 2020 Arab Club Champions Cup Final.

 Santos

 On 8 September 2021, Carille was appointed head coach of Santos, after signing a contract until the end of 2022.
 He was sacked on 18 February 2022, after a poor start of the new campaign.

 Athletico Paranaense

 On 13 April 2022, Carille was named head coach of Athletico Paranaense also in the top tier, on a two-year contract.
 On 4 May, after just 21 days and seven matches, he was sacked.

 V-Varen Nagasaki

 On 12 June 2022, Carille was announced as manager of J2 League side V-Varen Nagasaki.
+Despite missing out promotion, his contract was renewed for a further year.

+Santos return

+On 19 December 2023, Santos, recently-relegated to Série B for the first time in their history, announced the return of Carille on a one-year contract, with an option for a further year.
+He was presented by his new club the following day.

+Carille led Santos to the 2024 Campeonato Paulista finals, losing to Palmeiras, and won the 2024 Série B; despite that, he faced severe criticism from the supporters due to the poor football displayed.
+On 18 November 2024, in spite of having his contract automatically renewed after the promotion, he left by mutual consent.

+Contract dispute with V-Varen

+On 20 December 2023, just hours after his presentation, V-Varen Nagasaki released a note claiming that Carille and his staff already have renewed contracts with for 2024 as early as late November 2023, then reconfirmed Carille's intention to manage V-Varen for another year in early December, after they heard about a news that Carille was in negotiations with Santos.
+On 12 January 2024, Santos announced that they registered Carille as their coach, after knowing that his contract with V-Varen ended on 1 January; V-Varen later released another note stating that Carille and his staff were still under contract for the 2024 season, and that the club will "consider taking appropriate measures" in the future.

+Vasco da Gama

+On 19 December 2024, Carille was announced Vasco da Gama head coach for the upcoming season.
+On 27 April of the following year, he was dismissed.

+Vitória

+On 9 July 2025, Carille replaced Thiago Carpini at the helm of Vitória also in the top tier; he agreed to a contract until December 2026.
+He was sacked on 25 August, hours after a 8–0 loss to Flamengo.

+Goiás

+On 13 October 2025, Carille was named head coach of Goiás in the second division.